Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

-\textbf{\emph{Outlook.--}} In this Letter, we have found explicit solutions for universal features of the dynamics of nonlinear systems, as well as organizing principles with which to generalize these findings.
-These give us a platform to develop concrete, rigorous way of understanding out-of-equilibrium phenomena.
-Specifically, by connecting the explicit QNM solutions around a NTFP to the exact (albeit implicit) nonlinear solutions of the dynamics of the same theory, we have opened the gates to a systematic exploration of the nonlinear response regime around NTFPs and the general relaxation dynamics towards them.
+\textbf{\emph{Outlook.--}} In this Letter, we have found explicit solutions for the dynamics of a specific nonlinear system around its NTFP solution, both at the linear and nonlinear level.
+These give us a platform to develop concrete, rigorous ways of understanding out-of-equilibrium phenomena.
+Specifically, by connecting the explicit QNM solutions around a NTFP which we extended to the perturbative nonlinear regime to the exact, but implicit, nonlinear solutions of the dynamics of the same theory obtained via AH, we have opened the gates to a systematic exploration of the nonlinear response regime around NTFPs and the general relaxation dynamics towards them.

-Our results explicitly show how to extend QNMs into the nonlinear regime.
-Furthermore, we have shown how these solutions can be matched to fully nonlinear solutions obtained in the AH framework.
-In tandem, these two developments show how one may seek and find exact adiabatic solutions that extend non-perturbatively away from the NTFP by using the information encoded in the QNMs.
-Here, we have focused on the BMSS fixed point, but we speculate that the steps we took to connect these two concepts may be applicable for a broad class of NTFPs.
-Establishing the breadth of this class --- which our work exemplifies --- is an exciting new open problem, with potential to give us deep insights about the general classification and structure of universal out-of-equilibrium phenomena.
+For instance, our work provides the foundation for future work in constructing a general algorithm one may employ to find exact adiabatic solutions that extend non-perturbatively away from the NTFP by using the information encoded in the QNMs.
+This algorithm would exploit the fact that a QNM analysis can always be applied close to a state of universal dynamics and leads to a classification of excitations near this state, which can serve as a basis for constructing the AH spectrum.

+There are many models that would be interesting to explore using this approach.
+In this Letter, we have considered an idealized description of a boost-invariant longitudinally expanding gluonic plasma, where a large anisotropy justifies the complete decoupling of the transverse sector.
+This {approximation} allowed us to derive closed-form expressions for prescaling {and} it would be interesting to compare these to simulations of QCD EKT and see if our predictions capture the prescaling dynamics found in~\cite{Mazeliauskas:2018yef}.
+Another natural next step would be to study how our results extend to models that go beyond our simplifying assumptions by including transverse dynamics or even fully dropping the assumption of longitudinal momentum domination.